Malexion/iterate-js/README.md

   Config manager, with update functionality and update handler hooks.

+- `new __.lib.EventManager()`

+  Simple event manager, add/remove/trigger/delegate.
+Event names are stored as lowercase and each event can have multiple hooks into it.

 - `new __.lib.StopWatch()`

   Event based stopwatch, with start, stop, reset and a configurable tick time as well as an ontick event.